History of Cherwell Valley services

 This effect didn't necessarily last: compared to bigger, brighter buildings which were later built it looked cramped and extensions in the 1990s made the front of Cherwell Valley look like any supermarket from the time, but even so many services took inspiration from it.

 The building was initially painted bright red, and had an entrance in the middle with a small point, similar to those used by the brick-built supermarkets at the time.
+It was designed for a "high throughput".

 Inside, the service area opened with a Burger King in the right-hand corner; a 350-seat Granada Restaurant dining area overlooking the river straight ahead; a Granada Shop on the left and a corridor leading to the toilets and an amusement arcade at the back.
 A Little Chef was later built in the corner, next to Burger King.
 A large patio area was included at the front, allowing for expansions like that.